EngFlavioMartins/Custom_OpenFOAM_Actuator_Surface/Readme.md

 run-all-cases.sh
 ~~~

-to have all test cases run in sequence, or:
+to have all test cases run in sequence (batch run), or:

 ~~~
 ./Solver/Allrun.sh
 ~~~

-to run one single simulation.
+to run one test case.

 ## From TU Delft's DelftBlue computer